 The historical background:

-Briefly...since the late 1970s it has happened every 10 years...and the announced schedule of events (read on) has been pretty much the same each time...except that it must now be noted that the contract period which will start in 2010 will run for a maximum of 13 years rather than ten (!)
+Briefly...since the late 1970s, the contract rebid process has happened every 10 years until most recently...and the announced schedule of events (read on) has been pretty much the same each time...except that it must now be noted that the contract period which, er, was originally to start in 2010 and run for a maximum of 13 years rather than ten (!)
 Since the late 1960s the National Science Foundation (NSF) has increasingly relied on a prime private contractor to provide science support, operations and maintenance, logistics support and construction in the Antarctic.
 How'd we get where we are now (and where are we now, anyway)?

 Operation Deep Freeze, the beginning of America's current Antarctic research program, began in 1955-56 in preparation for the International Geophysical Year (IGY), and the support force at that time was the U. S. Navy.
 However, even then, it was recognized that private companies were better equipped to provide certain aspects of support.
 During the first summer at McMurdo, Chicago Bridge & Iron (CB&I) had welders on site working with the Seabees constructing two fuel storage tanks--a 250,000 gallon tank for aviation gasoline and a 100,000 gallon tank for diesel fuel.